Types of Sex Offenders Under U.S. Federal and State Law

 Any sex offender that doesn’t register or fails to keep their registration up-to-date faces severe penalties.
 These can include custodial sentences of up to 30 years.

 Your state sex offender registry is a powerful tool to protect yourself and your family, but criminals can move fast, and you need to keep abreast of any changes that may affect you.
-DoNotPay has the solution—we can search for sex offenders in a flash and keep you updated for your safety!
+DoNotPay has the solution—we can and keep you updated for your safety!

 We know how scary the thought of a sex offender in your neighborhood, street, or building can be!